boscoh/uniprot/readme.md

     uniprot.write_fasta('output.fasta', uniprot_data, uniprot_seqids)

+If you would rather parse the metadata text yourself, the raw text is cached to `cache.basename*.txt` files:

+    for l in open('cache.0.txt'):
+      print l

+### Extracting isoform sequences

-The metadata contains information for the known isoforms of a protein, but this is expressed rather awkwardly as VAR_SEQ entries.
-Here is a function that reconstructs the isoform sequences from the metadata:
+The Uniprot metadata contains information for the known isoforms of a protein, but this is expressed rather awkwardly as VAR_SEQ entries.
+Here is a function that reconstructs the isoform sequences from the raw metadata text:

     text = open('cache.0.txt').read()
     isoforms_dict = uniprot.parse_isoforms(text)
     pprint.pprint(isoforms_dict)

-If you would rather parse the metadata text yourself, the raw text is cached to `cache.basename*.txt` files:

-    for l in open('cache.0.txt'):
-      print l

 ### Brute-force seqid-type matching